As a leader

 Download the Media Sheet

-Physical CDs will be available November 4th, 2016 through Songlines and Bandcamp
+Physical CDs are available through Songlines and Bandcamp

 "He's not afraid of starkness or silence, and he knows how to spin a good yarn.
 He’s a natural...
 [Solo, Volume I] gives the sense of an intensely thoughtful design...The sound, mixed and mastered by Marc Bartholomew, is pristine enough that you hear Mr. Blotnick’s fingertips lightly scudding across the strings.
 And the atmosphere is such that every liberty registers as both audacious and reasonable." -Nate Chinen, New York Times